Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice

 \section{Discussion}

-Content moderation systems predominantly address online harm with a punitive approach.
-Analyzing through the lens of restorative justice values, we found cases where this approach does not effectively meet the needs of victims or offenders of harm, and can even further perpetuate the harm.
+As noted throughout the paper, current content moderation systems predominantly address online harm using a punitive approach.
+Analyzing through an alternate lens of restorative justice values, we found cases where this approach does not effectively meet the needs of victims or offenders of harm and can even further perpetuate the harm.
 Restorative justice provides a set of principles and practices that have the potential to address these issues.
-Table \ref{table:2} compares the punitive content moderation approach in our sample with a restorative justice approach.
-As the table shows, restorative justice provides alternative ways to look at what achieving justice means from the perspectives of victims, offenders and community members, which are often absent in current content moderation.
+Table \ref{table:2} compares our sample's punitive content moderation approach with a restorative justice one.
+As the table shows, the latter provides alternative ways to achieve justice from the perspectives of victims, offenders, and community members, who are often absent in current content moderation.

-However, applying restorative justice practices in content moderation is not straightforward.
-Victims, offenders and moderators have needs that are currently unmet and concerns about the process.
-In this section, we first talk about the challenges of implementing restorative justice.
-Next, we offer some possible ways for online communities to implement the approach.
+Applying restorative justice practices to the governance of online social spaces is not straightforward.
+Victims, offenders, and moderators currently have unmet needs and concerns about the process.
+In this section, we first discuss the challenges of implementing restorative justice.
+We then offer possible ways for interested online communities to implement the approach.
 Finally, we reflect on the relationship between punitive content moderation approaches and restorative justice.